best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 \- Zen of Python
 ```
 For complex methodologies it is hard to completely eliminate complexity and eventually it will have to 'sit' somewhere.
-This is natural as real world problems can be complex.
+This is natural as real-world problems can be complex.
 The key is to manage that complexity without adding to it.
 ````

 Comments can be used more effectively to explain **why** you might have written code in a certain way.
 For example, you might explain to other analysts and developers why a section of your code doesn't follow standard practices, perhaps because the typical method didn't work.
-This type of comment can help to clarify your decision making process, without needing to describe the individual steps taken.
+This type of comment can help to clarify your decision-making process, without needing to describe the individual steps taken.

 In short: _comments explaining **why** you made programming choices will help your future self and other developers to understand your intentions._